jalaca91/pands-project/README.md

 **The project uses the following libraries**:

 * Numpy
 Is used for numerical computation that allows you to work with large, multi-dimensional arrays and matrices of numerical data.
 It provides a wide range of mathematical functions to operate on these arrays, making it an essential tool for scientific computing, data analysis, and machine learning.
-To find out more https://numpy.org/
+To find out more: https://numpy.org/
 ``
 import numpy as np
 ``
 * Matplotlib
 Is a plotting library for the Python programming language that provides a wide variety of high-quality 2D and 3D graphs and plots.
-More of this in https://matplotlib.org/
+More of this: https://matplotlib.org/
 ``
 import matplotlib.pyplot as plt
 ``